Last updated: June 15, 2026

 |---|---|---|

-| Cash for basics | Apply for MFIP/DWP or Emergency Assistance on MNbenefits. | MFIP has work rules and time limits.
+| Cash for basics | Apply for MFIP, DWP, or Emergency Assistance. | MFIP has work rules and time limits.
 Emergency Assistance depends on local rules and documents. |

 | Rent or deposit | Contact FHPAP and apply for Emergency Assistance. | Funds are limited.
 Section 8 is not a fast eviction fix. |

 | Food | Apply for SNAP and call the Food HelpLine. | SNAP helps with groceries only.
-Ask about expedited help if you have little income or money. |
+Ask about expedited help if food is urgent. |

 | Health coverage | Apply through MNsure. | Income rules vary for adults, children, pregnant people, and MinnesotaCare. |

-| Child care | Apply for CCAP through MNbenefits. | Some local agencies have waiting lists or copays. |
+| Child care | Apply for CCAP through MNbenefits. | Some local agencies have waiting lists, copays, or provider limits. |

-| Safety or legal issue | Call Day One, HOME Line, LawHelpMN, or the court Self-Help Center. | Get legal or safety help before sharing unsafe contact information with another parent. |
+| Safety or legal issue | Call Day One, HOME Line, LawHelpMN, or court self-help. | Get legal or safety help before sharing unsafe contact information. |

 Be careful with websites that promise secret grants, instant money, or guaranteed approval.
+Real programs ask about income, household size, proof, county rules, immigration status when relevant, and the type of help you need.

 Cash help and tax money